 Monitoring and evaluation will take place at two levels for the TIS program.
 It is expected that all TIS funded organisations will monitor their activities and evaluate project outcomes at a local level.
-In addition, a national evaluation of all the components of the TIS program will be carried out by the Cultural & Indigenous Research Centre Australia (CIRCA).
-A Monitoring and Evaluation Framework and a set of National Indicators have been developed by CIRCA to guide the TIS program evaluation.
-It is a requirement within TIS funding agreements that some of the data collected locally, related to local project outcomes, will feed into the broader National Evaluation, by reporting against the five National TIS Performance Indicators.
+In addition, a national evaluation of all the components of the TIS program will be carried out.
+There are two evaluators of the National TIS program.
+Part A of the evaluation will be conducted by the Cultural & Indigenous Research Centre Australia (CIRCA).
+Part B of the evaluation will be conducted by the Australian National University (ANU).

-Numerical data on the number and type of groups/organisations or individuals involved in your project, or the number of people attending your activities/smoke-free events is a simple way of addressing this indicator.
-This indicator is concerned with increasing the reach of your activity, so if your project is working, the number of organisations or people involved in your activities should increase over time.
+Numerical data (counts) of the number of community members and community leaders involved in or attending your activities/smoke-free events is a simple way of addressing this indicator.
+Social media analytics are also important.
+This indicator is concerned with increasing the reach of your activity, so if your project is working, the number of community members and leaders involved in your activities should increase over time.
 If they don’t then you will need to think about why this is happening.
-It might be, for example, that there are no more local organisations to involve in your activities.
-In this case, maintaining different organisations’ involvement will become a key task for you.
+Do you need to find new ways to engage community interest?
+You might also want to think about how representative of community the people you do see at your activities are.
+For example, are there certain groups in your community you are just not reaching, such as full-time workers?
+How could you make sure your activities are accessible to everyone?
+Or it might be that all community leaders are now involved in your activities.
+In this case, maintaining their involvement will become a key task for you.

-Another way of measuring reach is to find out what people think about your TIS activities and if they have learnt anything new about smoking, such as ways to quit, or support for quitting that is available in your community.
-This is because reach is not just about the number of people who attend your activities, but about how many listen and understand the message.
+You also need to find out what people think about your TIS activities and if they have learnt anything new about smoking, such as ways to quit, or support for quitting that is available in your community.
+This is because reach is not just about the number of people who attend your activities, but about how many listen to and understand the message (the third outcome under this indicator).
 This kind of data can be either quantitative or qualitative, and can be collected through:

 The outcome related to this indicator is:

-You might also want to think about the quality of your relationships with different organisations you have entered into partnership with.
+Think about the quality of your relationships with the different organisations you have entered into partnership with as well.
 Different ways of doing this include tools that involve the grant recipient organisation and their partner/s individually assessing the relationship and then coming together to discuss and move forward.
 Examples of these tools include:

-From the above examples, you can see there is simple data you can collect around the number and/or percentage of staff in your own organisation or others, who have undertaken training related to TIS.
-This might be a formal training course on, for example, brief intervention.
-Or it might be more informal training about locally available quit support services (for example having a yarn with the local Quitline team).
+From the data sources described by CIRCA, you can see there is simple data you can collect around the number and percentage of staff in your own organisation or others, who have a focus on tobacco control.

-From the above examples you can see there is simple data you can collect around the number of events locally that are smoke-free, how many organisations you have worked with to develop/improve smoke-free policies or to increase worker compliance with policies.
-You might also be able to count how many homes are smoke-free, or what people think about being smoke-free.
+From these data sources you can see there is simple data you should collect around the number of events locally that you have supported to be smoke-free, how many organisations you have worked with to develop/improve smoke-free policies or to increase worker compliance with policies.
+You can also count how many homes and cars are smoke-free or, how many people have pledged to be smoke free.
 Good ways of doing this include:

-You can also collect more in depth data on understanding about what being smoke-free means and how important it is to people to try to be smoke-free.
-You can ask the smokers if they go without smokes at home, in the car, near their children, at work, or on other occasions, and how they handle smoke-free times.
-Interviews and focus groups are good ways to get this information.
+You should also collect more in-depth data on understanding about what being smoke-free means and how important it is to people to try to be smoke-free.
+You can ask the people who smoke if they go without smokes at home, in the car, near their children, at work, or on other occasions, and how they handle smoke-free times.
+Good ways to get this information are:

 The Australian Indigenous HealthInfoNet acknowledges the Traditional Owners of the lands and waters of Australia and the Torres Strait.